RECENT GOINGS ON

 Sarah’s dance training includes ballet, jazz, contemporary, and dance improv, as well as waltz, swing, and other couples’ dance styles; she currently takes classes at Mark Morris Dance Group.

-One of Sarah’s proudest artistic projects was singing in and making her debut as a producer for a double-billed production of Menotti's The Telephone and Poulenc's La Voix Humaine, working closely with acclaimed directors Ashley Tata and Paul Peers at The Alchemical Theatre Laboratory in NYC.
+One of Sarah’s proudest artistic projects was singing in and making her producing debut for a double-billed production of Menotti's The Telephone and Poulenc's La Voix Humaine, working closely with acclaimed directors Ashley Tata and Paul Peers at The Alchemical Theatre Laboratory in NYC.
 In this innovative production of The Telephone, she performed the role of Lucy alongside mezzo-soprano Rachael Hirsch who played the normally-baritone role “Ben” as “Peg”.

-Other producing credits include The Found Festival: a festival of short plays by NYC-based women writers, The 1440 Play & Scene Series: a 24-hour play festival, The Vagina Monologues, and Charles L Mee’s Bedtime Stories.
-She produced these shows through her theatre company The Bia Theatre Ensemble, which she cofounded with Leanne Convis in late 2017, leading to a prolific 2018 of more than a dozen new productions.
+Other producing credits include The Found Festival: a festival of short plays by NYC-based women writers, The 1440 Play & Scene Series: a 24-hour play festival, The Vagina Monologues, and Charles L Mee’s absurdist play Bedtime Stories.
+She produced these shows through her theatre company The Bia Theatre Ensemble, which she co-founded with Leanne Convis in late 2017, leading to a prolific 2018 of more than a dozen new productions.
 Sarah wrote one of the plays featured in The Found Festival and performed in Bedtime Stories alongside co-star Matt Miller.

 FUN FACTS